Automorphisms and quotients of Calabi-Yau threefolds of type $A$: Introduction

-We are particularly interested in those quotients $Y$, up to a resolution of singularities, are Calabi-Yau threefolds.
-In fact we classify them.
+We are particular interested in quotients $Y$ of $X$ which, up to a resolution of singularities, are Calabi-Yau threefolds.
+In fact our aim is to classify them.
 To do this we compute the topological invariants $h^{1,1}(Y)$, $h^{2,1}(Y)$ and $\pi_1(Y)$.
 For the case $G\simeq \fD_4$, we summarize our results from Table \ref{table3} to Table \ref{table14}: we find at least $19$ non-homeomorphic Calabi-Yau threefolds constructed in this way.
-For the case $G\simeq(\bZ/\bZ)^2$, we refer to \cite[Section 1]{DW} for a more complete description of their Hogde numbers and the fundamental groups.
-We point out that in all the cases we obtain Calabi-Yau threefolds $Y$ with trivial Euler characteristic, \emph{i.e.} $h^{1,1}(Y)=h^{2,1}(Y)$.
-From a physical point of view, specifically in mirror symmetry, this means that all these Calabi-Yau threefolds are mirror of themselves.
-It is worth to mention that the studies above have some applications also outside mathematics, specifically in physic.
-Indeed quotients of Calabi-Yau threefolds of type $A$, which physicists called toroidal orbifolds (quotients of complex tori), represent good candidate for models in the string theory (heterotic theory), for instance \cite{LRSS08}, \cite{DW}.\\
+For the case $G\simeq(\bZ/\bZ)^2$, we compute their Hodge numbers in Proposition \ref{hdgnumbers} and we refer to \cite[Section 1]{DW} for a description of their the fundamental groups.
+Thanks to the investigation above, we prove that there exist free quotients of $X\in \cF^A_{G}$ which belong to the same family of $X$.
+This allow us to define a map from $\cF^A_{G}$ to itself which tell us that we can move in $\cF^A_{G}$ by using quotients and coverings: we analyze the case $G\simeq \fD_4$ obtaining a map of degree $2$, see Section \ref{sec: map on family}.

 We explain more in details the structure of the article.
 In Section \ref{sec: CYtypeA} we introduce the Calabi-Yau manifolds of type $A$ and we collect some of their properties.
 In Section \ref{sec: CY 3fold} we give some preliminaries on Calabi-Yau $3$-folds, specifically on involution on it which will be useful in the subsequent sections.
 The central part of the article, from Section \ref{sec: familyd4} to Section \ref{sec: map on family}, is dedicated to the study of the family $\cF^A_{\fD_4}$.
-In the last section we briefly present the results for the the family $\cF^A_{(\bZ/2\bZ)^2}$ by extending the techniques used in the previous sections.\\
+In the last section we briefly present the results for the the family $\cF^A_{(\bZ/2\bZ)^2}$ by extending the techniques used in the previous sections.

 \textbf{Acknowledgements.} This work is part of my PhD thesis and I would like to thank my advisors: Alice Garbagnati for introducing me the subject, for her unrivalled assistance, si\-gnificant discussions and suggestions throughout the redaction; and Alessandra Sarti for her hints during the preparation of this paper.
 I would like to thank also Bert van Geemen for his help in the computations of Section \ref{sec: neronseveri}.
 Moreover, I would like to thank Cécilie Gachet for helpful discussions during my visiting at the “Université Côte d'Azur”.
 Finally, I would like to thank the Departments of Mathematics of “Università degli Studi di Milano” and “Université de Poitiers” for the fundings; I am also partially funded by the grant “VINCI 2022-C2-62” issued by the “Université Franco-Italienne”.